PhotoboothProject/photobooth/docs/faq/index.md

 ## How can I test my current photo settings?

-Open [http://localhost/test/photo.php](http://localhost/test/photo.php) in your Webbrowser and a you can find a photo that is created with your current settings.
+Open [http://localhost/test/photo.php](http://localhost/test/photo.php) (or [http://localhost/photobooth/test/photo.php](http://localhost/photobooth/test/photo.php)) in your Webbrowser and you can find a photo that is created with your current settings.

 ---

 ## How can I test my current collage settings?

-Open [http://localhost/test/collage.php](http://localhost/test/collage.php) in your Webbrowser and a you can find a collage that is created with your current settings.
+Open [http://localhost/test/collage.php](http://localhost/test/collage.php) (or [http://localhost/photobooth/test/collage.php](http://localhost/photobooth/test/collage.php)) in your Webbrowser and you can find a collage that is created with your current settings.

 ---